Building A Budget With Allocations - All Flexibility Levels

 Non-Personnel

-- These funds are earmarked for library reading materials.
-Central Library Programs will collect these specific funds from each school budget account to meet MOU requires to provide equitable library and digital resources across the district.
+- These level 1 funds are restricted to school libraries across the district.
+Central Library Programs will collect these specific funds from each school budget account to meet MOU requirements to provide equitable resources for libraries, including books, digital programs, and equipment.

 How Funds Are Allocated

 All schools are allocated funding for 1.0 Librarian.
 Due to building and library configuration, CHEC and Oyster-Adams are allocated funding for 2.0 Librarians.
-Schools are also allocated a library literacy budget of at least $21/student for library materials to maintain the MOU partnership with DC Public Library for electronic and online library applications.
+Schools are also allocated a library literacy budget of at least $21.66/student for library resources to maintain the MOU partnership with DC Public Library for electronic/print and online library applications.

 Budgeting Recommendations

-Align support for the school library with additional staffing as per personnel recommendation above.
-Provide funding to include needed supplies and technology resources for the library for student and staff engagement.
+Schools should align support for the school library with additional staffing as per the personnel recommendation above.
+They should also provide funding to include needed supplies and technology resources for the library for student and staff engagement.

-- Schools with more than 600 students should budget a library tech aid to support the school library program
+- Schools with more than 600 students should budget a Library Tech Aide to support the school library program.

-- Schools with more than 1000 students should allocate a second school Librarian position to support the school library program
+- Schools with more than 1,000 students should budget a second School Librarian position to support the school library program.

-- Recommended NPS for library supplies: School Librarians will need to secure specialty supplies to process donated books and make repairs to the library collection.
+- School Librarians will need to secure specific supplies to process donated books and make repairs to the library collection.
 Recommended supplies may include:

 - Educational/General Supplies